 Develops both advanced culinary knowledge and technique.
 Advanced garde manger production, mixology and alcohol awareness, as well as the selection and service of wines are part of this course.
 Guest demonstrations, lectures and practice in specialized areas of culinary arts such as ice sculpting and tallow are examples of the specialty areas both discussed and practiced.
-Students will be introduced to the food service industry as well as related industries in a more global realm. (.5 lecture hours, 2.5 kitchen hours weekly) Prerequisites: CUL 112, CUL 124, CUL 125, CUL 131, CUL 141, CUL 215; Corequisite: CUL 262
+Students will be introduced to the food service industry as well as related industries in a more global realm.
+(1 lec, 4 lab) Prerequisites: CUL 112, CUL 124, CUL 125, CUL 131, CUL 141, CUL 215; Corequisite: CUL 262